- CSIS in Seoul

 - Korean Unification

 - Senior Policy Group

 - Voices of Visiting Fellows

 - Advancing Social Science with Korea

-This research project will call upon a wide variety of experts from different disciplines to explore the various issues that will arise from a collapse of North Korea.
+This research project will call upon a wide variety of experts from different disciplines to explore the various longer-term transitional issues that will arise from unification of the Korean peninsula.